agis85/multimodal_brain_synthesis/README.md

 exp.run(data)
 ```

+## Data

+The sources used to evaluate our methods are brain data from [ISLES] and [BRATS] challenges, as well as the [IXI] dataset.

 ## Citation

-If you use this code for your research, please cite our paper:
+If you use this code for your research, please cite our papers:

 ```
+@article{chartsias2017multimodal,
+  title={Multimodal MR Synthesis via Modality-Invariant Latent Representation}, author={Chartsias, Agisilaos and Joyce, Thomas and Giuffrida, Mario Valerio and Tsaftaris, Sotirios A}, journal={IEEE Transactions on Medical Imaging}, year={2017}, publisher={IEEE}
+}

 @inproceedings{joyce2017robust,
   title={Robust Multi-modal MR Image Synthesis}, author={Joyce, Thomas and Chartsias, Agisilaos and Tsaftaris, Sotirios A},